 In addition to the titles of all your pages, it is very important that you put the keywords in the H1 and other headings (H2, H3, H4, etc).
 This gives Google the task of knowing what your content is about.

 Google is not a fortuneteller and does not know which keyword you are trying to position.
 That’s why you have to help it by trying to repeat the main keyword on each page around 0.5%.
 Insert it in the paragraphs, in the headings, in the alternative texts of the images and put it in bold letters from time to time to increase its relevance within the content.

 7. Length of your texts

-Google does not like short contents.
-All things being equal, a long content has a better chance of positioning well than a short one.
+Google does not like short content.
+All things being equal, long content has a better chance of positioning well than a short one.

 8. Charge speed

 That your website takes a long time to load is not good for two reasons.
 On the one hand, Google does not like it and it penalizes you if your website takes a long time to appear.
 On the other, the user has little patience so if you do not offer the content quickly, it will return where it came from and increase the bounce rate.

 9. Optimization of images

 Photos are usually the files that slow down a page due to its weight.
 Before uploading any image to your website, pass it through a compressor such as tinypng.com that allows you to reduce its size without losing quality.